smokeStacking/gridded-tnp/README.md

-# Gridded Transformer Neural Processes
+# Gridded Transformer Neural Processes (G-TNP)

-A framework for implementing and reproducing the paper "Gridded Transformer Neural Processes for Spatio-Temporal Data" (ICML 2025) in Python.
+A fork of the original G-TNP repo which is a framework for implementing and reproducing the paper "Gridded Transformer Neural Processes for Spatio-Temporal Data" (ICML 2025) in Python.
+This repo will be used to develop the models that are used in other inversion and data assimilation problems for our projects.

 ## Setting up the conda environment.
 ```bash